pods for primates : a catatogue of surfboards in australia since 1900

 Albert Barry, the present holder of both State and Australasian titles and Commonwealth record (56 3-5sec) , has never yet bettered the figures quoted in an actual struggle for supremacy.

-A two-seconds-less-than-the- minute pertormance has mostly been l that was demanded to win the honors.
+A two-seconds-less-than-the- minute pertormance has mostly been what was demanded to win the honors.

 That being so, I am prepared to maintain that the probability is Cunha will be runner-up in the contests over sprint distances.